taylorjdawson/extension-af/README.md

 Note: Some sample markup from affected sites (for testing and selector work) is included in `gov-site-elements/` (e.g., `cdc.gov-banner.html`, `fs.usda.gov-banner.html`, `home.treasury.gov-banner.html`, `hud.gov-alert.html`, `hud.gov-modal.html`, `state.gov-banner.html`).

+### Why this matters: Hatch Act context

+The Hatch Act (1939) restricts partisan political activity by federal employees and the use of official authority and government resources for partisan ends.
+Ethics guidance explains employees may not engage in partisan political activity while on duty or using official position/resources; “political activity” means activity directed at the success or failure of a political party, candidate for partisan office, or partisan group.
+See, for example, federal ethics reminders and summaries of the Act’s scope: [DOI Ethics](https://www.doi.gov/ethics/prohibited-partisan-political-activity-reminder-required-hatch-act?utm_source=openai) and additional analyses referenced in reporting below.

+Why the banners are problematic:

+- **Partisan messaging in official communications**: Banners on official `.gov` pages that blame a named political party for a shutdown are directed at the success or failure of that party, which fits the definition of partisan political activity in official channels.
+- **Use of official authority/resources**: Publishing such messages on government websites risks using official authority or resources for partisan purposes, which the Act prohibits.
+- **Recent scrutiny**: During the October 2025 shutdown, multiple agencies posted blame language; ethics and legal experts flagged potential Hatch Act concerns.
+Reporting: [AP explainer](https://apnews.com/article/fe1266f760f0032cb26d8086c691c76e?utm_source=openai), [AP report](https://apnews.com/article/ff5dab4e9a3a74af0c94fd9b184d9311?utm_source=openai).

+How this extension helps:

+- **Client-side removal only**: It removes known partisan banner elements locally in your browser to keep taxpayer-funded sites neutral while you browse.
+- **No server changes or data collection**: It does not alter `.gov` servers or records and sends no data anywhere.
+- **Not legal advice**: It does not determine legal violations; it simply mitigates exposure to potentially noncompliant partisan messaging pending agency corrections.

 ### What it does

 - **Automatic removal**: Detects and removes known partisan banners on targeted government websites.